Action principles: Feynman's action principle

-where $S(x_{k+1}, x_k)$ is the classical action.
+where S(x_{k + 1},x_{k}) is the classical action.

-Instead of single path with stationary action, all possible paths add (the integral over $x_k$), weighted by a complex probability amplitude $e^{iS/\hbar}$.
-The phase of the amplitude is given by the action divided by the Planck constant or quantum of action: $S/\hbar$.
-When the action of a particle is much larger than $\hbar$, $S/\hbar \gg 1$, the phase changes rapidly along the path: the amplitude averages to a small number.
+Instead of a single path with stationary action, all possible paths add (the integral over x_{k}), weighted by a complex probability amplitude e^{iS/ħ}.
+The phase of the amplitude is given by the action divided by the Planck constant or quantum of action: S/ħ.
+When the action of a particle is much larger than ħ, S/ħ ≫ 1, the phase changes rapidly along the path: the amplitude averages to a small number.

 Thus the Planck constant sets the boundary between classical and quantum mechanics.

 All of the paths contribute in the quantum action principle.
-At the end point, where the paths meet, the paths with similar phases add, and those with phases differing by $\pi$ subtract.
+At the end point, where the paths meet, the paths with similar phases add, and those with phases differing by π subtract.
 Close to the path expected from classical physics, phases tend to align; the tendency is stronger for more massive objects that have larger values of action.
 In the classical limit, one path dominates – the path of stationary action.

 Schwinger's action principle

-Schwinger's approach relates variations in the transition amplitudes $(q_\text{f}|q_\text{i})$ to variations in an action matrix element:
+Schwinger's approach relates variations in the transition amplitudes (q_{f}|q_{i}) to variations in an action matrix element: